- ACRONYMS AND DEFINITIONS

 - Intravenous pyelogram (IVP)

-- IVP used to be the preferred method for detecting kidney stones, but it has largely been replaced by CT scans [3]
+- During an IVP, the patient is given IV contrast, and X-rays of the kidneys, ureters, and bladder (KUB) are taken.
+IVP used to be the preferred method for detecting kidney stones, but it has largely been replaced by CT scans.
+[3]

 - Urinalysis

 - Symptomatic ureteral stones typically cause gross or microscopic hematuria.
-In one study (n=140), 85% of patients presenting to the ER with documented urinary lithiasis had hematuria on urinalysis.
+In one study (n=140), 85% of patients presenting to the ER with symptomatic stones had hematuria on urinalysis.
 When a positive urinalysis or a positive urine dipstick was used as criteria, 94% of patients had hematuria.
-[13]
+[PMID 7747369]

-- Any urinary signs of infection should be investigated promptly
+- Any findings suggestive of infection (e.g. WBCs, bacteria) should be evaluated promptly

 - Serum electrolytes, calcium level